SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 presenter application: SpApplication new.
 ```

-For this presenter, we will use the `SpPanedLayout` which can receive two presenters \(or layouts\) and place them in one half of the window.
+For this presenter, we use the `SpPanedLayout` which can receive two presenters \(or layouts\) and place them in one half of the window.
 If you want to see all the available layouts in Spec, you can check the package `Spec2-Layout`.

 ```
 presenter layout: SpPanedLayout newTopToBottom.